thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 * Add some on-screen controls to show how many raiders, habitats, bullets, and lives are left.
 * Transition to a new and harder level when the player wins the current level.
 * Make ammuntion limited and add reloading by picking up bullets.
-* Make the surface of the planet a little less boring to look at.

 The framework contains features to support all these, though it might not be easy to figure out how.
 To be continued!